BareBonesBash/barebonesbash.github.io/bbb2/boosted_barebonesbash_walkthrough.md

 You may note that substitution is written similar to what we used in parameter expansion (except with an extra `/`)!

-> Check with `find` whether the names are now as you expect!
+> You can use `find` to check whether the names are now as you expect!

-This 'one-liner' demonstrates that you don't need a for-loop to rename lots of files!
+The `rename` 'one-liner' demonstrates that you don't need a for-loop to rename lots of files!
 Just pipe!

 <p align="center">
     <img src="https://media1.tenor.com/images/16669249a63fd292abcdd549a33b1333/tenor.gif?itemid=10650902" title="Source: https://tenor.com/view/friends-phoebe-gif-10650902" width="50%">
 </p>

-To go into more detail what is exactly happening in the command above:
+Here is what is happening when we use the command above, in a bit more detail:

 1. We define we want to **s**ubstitute the regex matches for another string

 2. We define the regex to query. `\.JPG$`

-> Remember, we want to have the actual `.` character in the search string - therefore we _escape_ so it is not 'translated' by regex.
+> Remember, we want to have the actual `.` character in the search string - therefore we _escape_ so it will not be 'translated' by regex.

-3. Finally, we specify what we want to substitute any matches to the search string with, which in this case is `.jpg`
+3. Finally, we specify what we want to substitute anything that matches the search string with, which in this case is `.jpg`

 ## Onwards!

-Ok, so we can now again use find to see all the new and pretty and cleaned up filepaths:
+Ok, so we can now again use `find` to see all the new and pretty and cleaned up filepaths:

 ```bash
 $ suffix="jpg"